Bayesian Pseudo-Coresets via Contrastive Divergence: Related Work

-Recently, there has been a surge in methods that try to re-interpret the existing deep learning methods from a bayesian perspective.
-For eg.~\cite{BLR} showed that most of the machine learning algorithms and practices are special instances of a generic algorithm, namely, the Bayesian Learning Rule.
-Following this line of thought,~\cite{BPC_OG} proposed a bayesian perspective to dataset condensation.
-Particularly, they formulate dataset condensation as a divergence minimization problem between the parameter posteriors associated with synthetic set and the original dataset.
-The synthetic set obtained using such methods is termed as `Bayesian Pseudo-Coreset' (BPC).
-Compared to corsets, these methods scale more efficiently with data dimensions and achieve a better posterior approximation.
-Furthermore, a bayesian formulation of the given problem further enhances the understanding of the given field.
+\citet{BPC_OG} proposed to use a collection of synthetic data to scale the Bayesian inference to high dimensional datasets.
+Particularly, they frame the problem as divergence minimization between the posteriors associated with the synthetic and the original dataset.
+The synthetic set generated through this technique is called `Bayesian Pseudo-Coreset' (BPC).
+Compared to Bayesian coresets, these methods scale more efficiently with data dimensions and yield a more accurate posterior approximation.